Stripe Billing Integration

 Processing Cancels in Stripe

-When a user completes a cancel on the Brightback page, we will update Stripe to mark the subscription as canceled.
+When a user completes a cancel on the Chargebee Retention page, we will update Stripe to mark the subscription as canceled.
 This process works as follows:

 You can choose how to apply the cancel in Stripe under the Setup tab for the integration.